-Threads can be frozen or thawed.
-When a thread is frozen, the system will not start execution of the thread even if there are resources available.
+When you freeze a thread, the system will not start execution of the thread even if resources are available.

-In native code, threads can be suspended or resumed by calling the Windows functions SuspendThread and ResumeThread or the MFC functions CWinThread::SuspendThread and CWinThread::ResumeThread.
-Calling SuspendThread or ResumeThread changes the suspend count, which is displayed in the Threads window.
-However, freezing or thawing a native thread does not change the suspend count.
-In native code, a thread cannot execute unless it is thawed and has a suspend count of zero.
+In native code, you can suspend or resume threads by calling the Windows functions SuspendThread and ResumeThread or the MFC functions CWinThread::SuspendThread and CWinThread::ResumeThread.
+If you call SuspendThread or ResumeThread, you change the suspended count, which appears in the Threads window.
+However, if you freeze or thaw a native thread, you do not change the suspended count.
+In native code, a thread cannot execute unless it is thawed and has a suspended count of zero.

-In managed code, freezing or thawing a thread does change the suspend count.
-In managed code, a frozen thread has a suspend count of 1.
-In native code, a frozen thread has a suspend count of 0 unless the thread has been suspended by a SuspendThread call.
+In managed code, freezing or thawing a thread does change the suspended count.
+In managed code, a frozen thread has a suspended count of 1.
+In native code, a frozen thread has a suspended count of 0 unless the thread has been suspended by a SuspendThread call.

-When you are debugging a call from native code to managed code, the managed code runs in the same physical thread as the native code that called it.
+When you debug a call from native code to managed code, the managed code runs in the same physical thread as the native code that called it.
 Suspending or freezing the native thread freezes the managed code also.

 Displaying Thread Call Stacks and Switching Between Frames

 In a multithreaded program, each thread has its own call stack.
-The Threads window provides a convenient way to view thread call stacks.
+The Threads window provides a convenient way to view these stacks.

 To view the call stack of a thread